hstack2003/CSC-101-Project/README.txt

-PYELP: a program to help indecisive users decide where to eat
+PYELP: a program to help indecisive users decide where to eat Documentation drafted by Hannah and Diego and edited by Hannah

 Description:
     Our program will ask users what restaurant categories or attributes they care about (i.e. name, cuisine, price, and rating).